schwarzer-vulpecula/mini-forum-rails/live.markdown

 Be warned that there is no moderation.

-Although the database is reset everyday, there may things (or lack of things) from before the next scheduled reset.
+Although the database is reset everyday, there may be things (or lack of things) from before the next scheduled reset.